joshleecreates/dev-examples-for-clickhouse/README.md

-# Altinity Development Examples for ClickHouse
+# Altinity Development Examples for ClickHouse®

 Note: These examples are provided for development and demonstration purposes.
 For production-ready deployments, please see blueprints-for-clickhouse